What is a pheromone spray, and do pheromone sprays actually work?

 How to use a pheromone spray without overdoing it

 Less than you think, every time.
-One to three sprays to the neck, chest, or wrists covers most rooms.
+One to three sprays to the neck, chest, or wrists covers most nights out.
 The wide projection that makes spray useful is exactly what makes overspray a problem: pile on the pumps and you walk in wearing a pherobomb that reads as try-hard and gives you a headache before it gives anyone else a second look.
-Start at one, learn what your skin holds, add a pump only when the room is genuinely large.
+Start at ONE, learn what your skin holds, add a pump only when the venue is genuinely big.

 Common questions about pheromone spray